Monthly Theme: Sense of Purpose

 No doubt you are aware of the virus and its current status in Ontario.
 It is possible it is causing concern for you or members of your family.
 The Ministry of Health is in regular communication with school boards across the province.
 In these communications, the over-arching key messages centre around the fact that Ontario is very prepared and has effective protocols, which are currently operating very well, and the guiding principles that we do well to ground our response in the facts and what we know to be good practice.

-To that end – we are encouraged to redouble our efforts in our schools to ensure:
+To that end – we are encouraged to redouble our efforts to ensure:

 - good hygiene – washing hands thoroughly with soap or use sanitizer;